yaap7/Pelican-StartBootstrap-Agency/README.md

 So, some modifications was made to remove external files (fonts, CSS, JS) to reduce DNS resolution and make it more portable, compress images (use [webassets](https://pypi.org/project/webassets/)), and remove unused CSS and JS (planned).

+## Features

+* ✅ A++ score on all tools listed above
+* ✅ images optimization (WebP)
+* ✅ static ressources minified (CSS and JS)
+* ✅ no render blocking ressources
+* ✅ all ressources are embeded with this template: number of DNS request reduced to the minimum, and no tracking via CDN.
+* ⏳ images lazy-loading
+* ⏳ contact form send mail using PHP
+* ❌ nice Google fonts

 ## Getting started

 ``` bash